-The Fund primarily invests its assets in multiple investment funds across various asset classes such as equities, fixed income securities, and alternative investments.
-Portfolio allocation aims to diversify investments among different categories of risk-bearing assets.
-Periodically, the mix between these investment categories is determined based on an analysis that considers both long-term expected returns and risks.
+The Fund primarily invests its assets in multiple investment funds across various asset classes, including equities, fixed income securities, and alternative investments.
+The portfolio allocation aims to achieve a diversified mix of risk-bearing assets within these categories, periodically adjusted based on an analysis considering both long-term expected returns and risks.

-The Fund may invest in investment funds that themselves invest across all possible asset classes, but it will predominantly choose funds investing in equities, fixed income securities, and alternative investments.
+The Fund may invest in investment funds that themselves cover a wide range of investment categories but will predominantly focus on funds investing in equities, fixed income securities, and alternative investments.

-The Fund promotes environmental and/or social characteristics as described in Article 8 of Regulation (EU) 2019/2088 (on sustainability-related disclosures in the financial services sector, which regulation may be amended or supplemented from time to time).
+Additionally, the Fund promotes ecological and/or social characteristics as defined in Article 8 of Regulation (EU) 2019/2088 (concerning sustainability disclosures in the financial services sector, which may be amended from time to time).

-The Fund applies Stewardship as well as an ESG integration approach and exclusion criteria related to various activities.
+The Fund applies Stewardship as well as an ESG integration approach and exclusion criteria regarding various activities.
 Additional information can be found in the prospectus.